Reduces The Need For Harsh Chemicals

 - No large particles or mulch-like texture – Soil3 is thoroughly composted and finished by screening for a fine-grained texture

 The dairy cow barn pads and our own windrow pads are made of sand.
-When the cow manure is scooped up, a little sand is entering the compost.
-Likewise, when our windrows of cooking compost are wetted and turned and finally scooped into the BigYellowBags, some sand is entering the compost at those times too.
+When the cow manure is scooped up sand is entering the compost.
+Likewise, when our windrows of cooking compost are wetted, turned, and finally scooped into the BigYellowBags some sand is entering the compost at those times, too.

-We use Soil3 on our own clay-based fields and in our own garden and welcome this smattering of sand as an ingredient that improves drainage and soil structure.
+We use Soil3 on our own clay-based fields and in our personal gardens and welcome this sand as an ingredient that improves drainage and soil structure.